vdemichev/DiaNN/README.md

 **Comments**:
 1. DIA-NN can create libraries from any DIA/SWATH runs (not necessarily gas-phase fractionation runs).
 Sometimes even a single long-gradient run might be good enough.
 2. Library-free search was used to create a spectral library.
 Regular spectral library-based search can also be used to generate new libraries.
 This is useful e.g. for refining spectra and retention times in a public library.
-3. The peptide list (APD_Sc_all) was used primarily to speed up the analysis (as this is a tutorial), it is OK to use the full sequence library instead.
+3. The peptide list (APD_Sc_all) was used primarily to speed up the analysis (as this is a tutorial), it is OK to use the full sequence database instead.

 4. Each of the pipeline steps can be executed separately (select a step and click **Run**).
 Pipeline creation is also optional (can just click **Run** to execute the current configuration).